Gizra/Gizra-Way-Book/productivity/productivity-user-guide.md

 # Reporting working hours

-**Working hours needs to be reported each day! **
+**Working hours need to be reported every day! **This [chapter](https://www.thegizraway.com/productivity.html) covers what requires reporting.

-Please [read](https://www.thegizraway.com/productivity.html) to know what needs to be report.

-Before reporting, make sure you're on the right date, to avoid mistakes.
+Before reporting, make sure you are on the right date.

 ![](/images/productivity/report_working_hours.jpg)

-The system add row automatically when you are involved \(participant\) in issue/PR in Github.
-The row show all the details \(Project, Repo, Issue number, PR number and description\), only the time presented as 0.00.
-You need to update manually the actual time you have spent working on that issue/PR.
+The system automatically adds rows when you participant in an issue/PR in Github.
+The row provides all the details \(Project, Repo, Issue number, PR number, and description\).
+The time is presented as 0.00 and this is where you update the actual time you spent working on that issue/PR.

-Of course you can add/delete row as you wish, according to what you have worked on.
+You can add/delete rows as you wish to reflect what you worked on.

-Please make sure to add a separate row to each issue and report the work hours per issue/PR.
-This helps us to analyze how many hours we have spent on a particular issue compared to the timeboxing, in order to improve our estimations for next time.
+Please make sure to add a separate row per each issue and report the work hours per issue/PR.
+This helps us analyze how many hours we have spent on a particular issue compared to the timeboxing.
+We use this information to improve our estimations for next time.

-## Reporting Absence
+## Reporting an Absence

 **Absence Requests**